 FAR 42.12 novation law regulates novation of contracts when buying or selling an existing business.
 Therefore, compliance with the federal assignment and novation laws is also important.
 As a general rule, the FAR does not require a novation agreement when the sale of the business is caused by an asset purchase.
 However, always remember that even though this is not a regulatory requirement, the CO still has some say so as to what happens with the contract.
 See SBA Fraud Cases – Defending Government Contract Fraud Allegations.

 - The government is not mandated to approve your novation agreement

-- Also, a critical part of your asset purchase sale that the government’s attorneys will be interested in is whether your asset purchase agreement violates the Anti-Assignment Act.
+- Also, a critical part of your acquisition purchase sale that the government’s attorneys will be interested in is whether your asset purchase agreement violates the Anti-Assignment Act.

-Buyers and sellers should get a legal review of the asset purchase sale or stock purchase agreement to make sure that the assets are sufficient under the Federal Acquisition Regulations.
+Buyers and sellers should get a legal review of the asset purchase sale or stock purchase contract to make sure that the assets are sufficient under the Federal Acquisition Regulations.